Etsy Banner Size

-But before we jump into the fun stuff, let’s get three simple things that every Etsy shop owner needs to know:
+Before we jump into the fun stuff, let’s get three simple things that every Etsy store owner needs to know:

 - Your Classic Etsy Banner size is 760 pixels by 100 pixels in size.